 2. Drink enough water to bring the urinary volume up to at least 2 L/d.
 Drink the water a little at a time, and consume a water load of approximately 500 mL before going to bed.
 Consume other fluids but not as a substitute for water.

-3. Limit salt (sodium chloride) intake to no more than 6 g/d.
+3. Limit salt (sodium chloride) intake to no more than 6 g/d (that's 6,000 milligrams).
 It is extremely important to be aware of hidden sources of salt.

 4. Limit protein intake deriving from meat, fish, and poultry to about 20 g/d.